fzero/lhl-lectures/w1d1bo-intro-all-the-things/README.md

-# Doing development like a developere
+# Doing development like a developer

 Our first lecture today was on the various tools that are going to make up your toolkit for the time you are a student at Lighthouse Labs.
 The three tools we focused on today include: